jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/transparency/public-incidents.md

 slug: /about/security/transparency/public-incidents
 ---

-In order to be transparent
-and keep interested parties informed, all software-related news and incidents are reported on our
+In an effort to be transparent and keep stakeholders informed, we report all news and incidents related to our software on our
 [News Site](https://news.fluidattacks.com/?label=15603).

-Every incident report contains the following items:
+Each incident report contains the following items:

-1. **What happened**
+- **What happened**
-1. **What we’ve done**
+- **What we have done**
-1. **What’s the impact**
+- **What the impact was**
-1. **What we’re doing to help**
+- **What we are doing to help**